wsharp07/thesharptraveler.com/thesharptraveler.com/content/en/blog/2023/packing/index.md

 ## What am I buying when I arrive

-Some things I've decided are best to buy when I arrive to improve the easy of travel
+Some things I've decided are best to buy when I arrive to improve the ease of travel

 ### Toiletries

 1. Shampoo
 2. Soap
 3. Toothpaste
+4. Deodorant
+5. Nail clippers